sarahmarie23/CSSSKL-142/Lab8/Lab8Notes.md

 ## 🏘️ 1D Arrays : Our first data structure

-* We can store a piece of information in a String, int, char.
-But what if we want to store a *group* of Strings, ints, or chars?
+* We can store a piece of information in a String, int, char, etc. But what if we want to store a *group* of Strings, ints, or chars?
-* This is where arrays and data structures come in
+* This is where arrays and **data structures** come in.
+* Data structures are a systematic way of storing, organizing and manipulating information.
-* You can quickly access elements in the array, given its index
+* An array has the advantage of being able to quickly access an element, given its *index*.

 ### Properties of arrays

-* Need to initialize with the data type and size (if using a dynamic array), and it cannot change
+* Need to initialize with the data type and size (if you are not providing the elements initially), and the type and size cannot change.
-* Must contain the same type of element (example: all Strings)
+* Must contain the same type of element (example: all Strings).
-* Arrays use 0-indexing
+* Arrays use 0-indexing (like most things in Java).
 * Can get the length using `.length`.
 This is a *property*, NOT a method like `.size()`
 * Arrays, like Strings are **objects**.
 They have methdos we can use.
 * We've learned about **primitives** like `int`, `char`, and `boolean`.
 They do not have methods.
 * We will learn more about **object-oriented programming** in the final two weeks.

 ### How is an array stored in memory?
+An analogy

 > Imagine you are going to your friend's house.
 You don't remember their exact address, but you know they live in the 3rd house down from the corner of H Street and 10th Street.
 You can put those cross streets into your phone, and just count 3 houses over to get to their house.
 >
 > You remembered the start of the street in order to get to your friend's house.
-The array is accessed by going to the address of the first element, and the index is how many spaces away from the beginning you need to get to.
+An array is accessed in a similar fashion.
+By going to the address of the first element, the index tells you how many spaces away from the beginning you need to go to access the desired element.

 ### Initializing arrays